 - Streamlining of structures: including a review of Ministries and strengthening the core of government, through support to the Cabinet Secretariat and the Office of the Prime Minister;

 - Human resources management and development: including a senior civil service development programme and a comprehensive Civil Service training strategy; and

-The solution of targeted technical advisers working inside the Agency aimed to support development of a merit-based, ethical, accountable and professionally competent Civil Service, capable of serving the duly elected government of the day in a politically impartial way, and of delivering high quality services to the people of the Republika Srpska.
+The solution of targeted technical advisers working inside the Agency aimed to support the development of a merit-based, ethical, accountable and professionally competent Civil Service, capable of serving the duly elected government of the day in a politically impartial way, and of delivering high-quality services to the people of the Republika Srpska.
 Principal civil service management bodies were established with separate Appeals and Appointments Boards.
 Senior management development and training programmes were designed and prepared for funding by multiple international partners.
 Support also entailed parallel work on related public administration reforms, including ministry restructuring, and innovative approaches to pay and grading reforms.

 The Agency was successfully established and have subsequently expanded to undertake their operations independently.
 Much has been learned through these key interventions.
 Dr Wilson was subsequently involved as the Assistant Editor of the Compendium of Civil Service Legislation in RS, 5000 copies were initially printed.
 DFID rated the project very highly and supported follow-on work in BiH, more widely adopting many of the projects’s proven adaptive approaches.
 As part of the phasing out of engagement, Dr Wilson designed a harmonized approach to longer-term support involving the design and implementation of a pooled funding mechanism.